Norsey Road, Billericay

 FRONT

-The garage features an electric up-and-over door with power and light connected, a side door, a fitted sink unit, and a thoughtfully added lobby area that separates the garage from the hallway.
+With a remote controlled Garage Door, a handy side door, a fitted sink unit, and a thoughtfully added lobby area that separates the Garage from the Hall.

 REAR GARDEN